Virtual Farm Field Trips

 What is CA Grown?
 How do you find California Grown fruits and vegetables at the grocery store?
 Follow Cher Watte Angulo, chair of CA Grown, through a local grocery store as we explore how to find California Grown produce in the grocery store and why it is important to buy California grown produce.
 Classroom activities for teachers.

-November 13: Casa Grande Cotton Tour with Nancy Caywood: Fill out the survey to view all recordings Today we travel to Casa Grande, AZ to learn about cotton with Nancy Caywood, the creator of the Farm Smart program, as we tour her family farm (Caywood Farms).
+November 13: Casa Grande Cotton Tour with Nancy Caywood: Today we travel to Casa Grande, AZ to learn about cotton with Nancy Caywood, the creator of the Farm Smart program, as we tour her family farm (Caywood Farms).
 Teacher/Parent Resources for Cotton Tour Field Trip

 Today we are in the field with Jack Vessey, who oversees Vessey & Company.
 Vessey and Company, Inc. is a 4th generation produce grower and shipper, located in the Imperial Valley.
 This family farm grows fruits, vegetables, hay, and grain on more than 10,000 acres.
 Over 40 different types of fruits and vegetables are grown conventionally and organically.
 Field Trip Resources